Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/gateway-runtime-azure.md

 1. Click **Azure**.

 1. Click **Deploy to Azure**.
-This redirects you to the Azure where it prepopulates a custom development template.
+This redirects you to Azure.

-1. Enter the cluster control plane, cluster telemetry endpoint, cluster certificate, and cluster certificate key values from {{site.konnect_short_name}} in to the Azure template.
+1. In Azure, enter the cluster control plane, cluster telemetry endpoint, cluster certificate, and cluster certificate key values from {{site.konnect_short_name}} in to the Azure template.